Opening a Tattoo Studio in the UK - Buy Tattoo Supplies online

 - Although some artists prefer to manage their own bookings and enquiries themselves through email or Instagram, this method doesn't suit all shops.

-- A shop diary or planner which can be accessed by everyone is a great idea, especially in studios where work is allocated to artists on an availability basis.
+- A shop diary or planner that can be accessed by everyone is a great idea, especially in studios where work is allocated to artists on an availability basis.

-- You can use shared calendar apps such TeamUp Calendar, and also opt for online appointment booking apps like Timify, which allow clients to allocate themselves to available appointment slots.
+- You can use shared calendar apps and also opt for online appointment booking apps, which allow clients to allocate themselves to available appointment slots.
 This isn't something that will work for all studios, but it's worth considering if you're running a busy shop with a lot of artists.

 Opening the Tattoo Shop: